Council Frequently Asked Questions

 Council may under some circumstances, defined in Section 90 of the Community Charter, exclude the public from a closed council meeting.

-Agendas are posted on the bulletin board outside Municipal Hall by the Friday prior to a meeting and hard copies are available at regular council meetings.
+Agendas are posted online, and on the bulletin boards outside Municipal Hall by the Friday prior to a meeting.
+Hard copies of agendas are available at regular council meetings and committee of the whole meetings.

 Find council agendas, packages, minutes, and briefs for council meetings.